 The Board meets on a quarterly basis in each financial year.
-All four scheduled meetings were held including a special meeting to expand discussions on the Company's current and future investment strategies.
+Three of the four scheduled meetings were held but there were also informal meetings with the Company's stakeholders and quarterly investor briefings at which members of the Board participated.
 Below is the attendance record for Board meetings.

 Names of Directors Meetings Attended

-Douglas Hewson, Chair 4/5
+Douglas Hewson, Chair 3/3

-Jonathan Murphy 3/5
+Jonathan Murphy 2/3

-N. Patrick McDonald 5/5
+N. Patrick McDonald 3/3

-Patricia Francis 5/5
+Patricia Francis 3/3

-Brenda Duncan 4/5
+Brenda Duncan 1/3

+Joanne Cooper 0/0